-Secondary peritonitis is usually caused by an infection that has spread from your digestive tract.
+SBP is the result of an infection of the fluid in your peritoneal cavity.
+Secondary peritonitis is usually due to an infection that’s spread from your digestive tract.

-The following conditions can cause peritonitis:
+The following conditions can lead to peritonitis:

-- an abdominal wound or injury
+- an abdominal injury

 - a ruptured appendix